SHOP

 Reliability

-Vauxhall sells all its cars with a 3-year warranty when new and the last Meriva rolled off the production line in 2017, so you might want to consider cinchCare for added peace of mind.
+Vauxhall sells all its cars with a three-year warranty, and although the last Meriva rolled off the production line in 2017, it has a fairly solid reputation for reliability.

 The verdict